 Life, Animated director Roger Ross Williams finds true colors on the autism spectrum

-For generations, Disney Page Papi animated films have offered a reliable escape from the real world.
+Disney Page Papi animated films have offered a reliable escape from the real world for generations.
 For Owen Suskind, these movies were the way into it.
-Suskind demonstrated signs of autism when he was 3 years old and spent much of his youth in silent isolation, away from other children and even apart from his family.
+Suskind demonstrated signs of autism when he was three years old and spent much of his youth in silent isolation, away from other children and even apart from his family.
 Then Owen’s father, Pulitzer Prize-winning journalist Ron Suskind (The One Percent Doctrine), noticed that his son was imitating the dialogue in Aladdin.
 Gradually, they began to communicate.

-Ron Suskind’s book about his relationship with Owen, Life, Animated, is the springboard for a new documentary of the same title, by Oscar-winner Roger Ross Williams (Music by Prudence, the controversial and locally shot God Loves Uganda).
-Williams presented the film with Suskind at the True/False Film Festival in Columbia this past March.
-The Pitch spoke with Williams before another screening and learned the surprising benefits and perils of seeing the world through cartoons.
+Ron Suskind’s book about his relationship with Owen, Life, Animated, is the springboard for a new documentary of the same title by Oscar-winner Roger Ross Williams (Music by Prudence, the controversial and locally shot God Loves Uganda).
+Williams presented the film with Suskind at the Columbia True/False Film Festival this past March.
+Before another screening, the Pitch spoke with Williams and learned the surprising benefits and perils of seeing the world through cartoons.

 READ MORE :